 In collaboration with our Faculty partner the Centre for Innovation and Knowledge Exchange (CIKE), our members bring together an impressive array of research and knowledge exchange activity.

-Reflecting the demands placed on policy makers, employers and public services we rely on an integrated approach to research and the issues affecting individuals, communities and populations, delivering successful collaborative research and knowledge exchange projects across our extensive regional, national and international networks.
+Reflecting the demands placed on policy makers, employers, and public services, we rely on an integrated approach to research and the issues affecting individuals, communities and populations.
+This helps us to deliver successful collaborative research and knowledge exchange projects across our extensive regional, national and international networks.

-The Faculty is home to an active and thriving postgraduate research student community, offering postgraduate supervision at Master’s and Doctoral level in a wide diversity of aspects of Physiotherapy, Nursing, Psychology, Speech and Language Therapy, Social Care, Social Work and related topics.
-With over 80 current PhD students completing their research on a full or part time basis, our research community is an eclectic mix of new and experienced researchers, practitioners and experts from a wide range of countries, bringing an international aspect to our work.
+We have over 80 current PhD students completing their research on a full- or part-time basis at Manchester Met.
+Our research community is an eclectic mix of new and experienced researchers, practitioners and experts from a wide range of countries, bringing an international aspect to our work.

-Staff within the Faculty are research active and keen to engage and supervise students across a wide range of fields and specialisms, meaning that our academic staff utilise their own research not only to develop their teaching, but also use their teaching to inform their research.
+Our Faculty staff are research active and are keen to engage and supervise students across a wide range of fields and specialisms.
+Staff use their research to develop their teaching, and they also use their teaching to inform their research.

-We currently offer a range of research degree programmes at master’s and doctoral level including MPhil, MRes and PhD routes across a variety of specialisms and levels of expertise from those new to research through to experienced practitioners and those wishing to undertake doctoral level research.
+We currently offer a range of research degree programmes at master’s and doctoral level.
+These include MPhil, MRes, and PhD routes across a variety of specialisms and levels of expertise, from those new to research through to experienced practitioners and those wishing to undertake doctoral level research.

 In the 2014 Research Excellence Framework (REF), high quality submissions were made to Unit of Assessment 22 (Social Work and Social Policy) and Unit of Assessment 3 (Allied Health Professions, Dentistry, Nursing and Pharmacy) in collaboration with colleagues across the University.